-Loads of new nuclear medicine therapies like Xofigo have been developed by the drug companies.
+Drug companies have developed loads of new nuclear medicine therapies like Xofigo.
 Moreover, many radiologists do not feel comfortable treating even the old standby of I-131.
 So, here is an opportunity for you to take charge!

 MR Spectroscopy/Perfusion Studies/Neck CTAs

 MR spectroscopy/perfusion/neck CTA studies tend to be more esoteric modalities reserved for the neuroradiologists.
 So, if you have trained as a neuroradiologist, make sure not to skip out on instruction in these areas.
 You can become instrumental!